-- What color are your eyes? -> color
+- What colour are your eyes? -> colour

 - Do you have a pet? -> yes/no

-- Do you have siblings? -> yes/no
+- Do you have any siblings? -> yes/no

 - How old are you? -> number

 - What's your name? -> word

-Takeaway: Explain that variables also have different types, including numbers, words, colors, pictures, and yes or no answers.
+Key point: Explain that variables also have different types, including numbers, words, colours, pictures and yes/no answers.
 Depending on how you create a variable, you'll have to maintain the same type, even if you update the variable to something new.
-For example, var myAge = 8 can change to 9, but it can't change to "nine".
+For example, var myAge = 8 can be changed to 9, but it can't be changed to "nine".